The Adventure of the Musgrave Ritual: Plot

 'For the sake of the trust.'

-Late one night, Musgrave unable to sleep, heard a noise.
-Investigating, he caught his longtime butler, Brunton, secretly studying the ritual and other private papers.
-Angered by this inappropriate behavior, Musgrave ordered Brunton to immediately leave the premises.
-Brunton begged for a little time to appear that he left of his own accord to avoid public disgrace.
-Musgrave begrudgingly granted him a week, but a few days later, Brunton disappeared, leaving behind all his belongings.
-His bed had not been slept in, and no one saw him leave.
-A maid, Rachel Howells, became hysterical when questioned and was confined to a sickbed, still raving.
-A hired nurse watched over her, but Rachel escaped during the night.
-Following Rachel's trail, Musgrave and the police discovered a satchel she threw into the manor lake that contained nothing but twisted metal and a few mud-covered coloured stones.
+Late one night, Musgrave unable to sleep, hears a noise.
+Investigating, he catches his longtime butler, Brunton, secretly studying the ritual and other private papers.
+Angered by this inappropriate behavior, Musgrave orders Brunton to immediately leave the premises.
+Brunton begs for time to appear that he left of his own accord to avoid public disgrace.
+Musgrave grants him a week, but a few days later, Brunton disappears, leaving behind all his belongings.
+His bed has not been slept in, and no one saw him leave.
+A maid, Rachel Howells—whom Brunton had spurned for another woman—becomes hysterical when questioned and is confined to a sickbed, still raving.
+A hired nurse watches over her, but Rachel escapes during the night.
+Following Rachel's trail, Musgrave and the police discover a satchel she threw into the manor lake that contains nothing but twisted metal and a few mud-covered coloured stones.

-Like Brunton, Holmes realized that the seemingly meaningless ritual was likely instructions to a valuable object's hiding place.
-Ascertaining the height of the biggest oak tree on the property, and the location of a former giant elm tree, Holmes did some mathematical calculations and picked up Brunton's trail, which led into an abandoned wing of the house.
-The cellar under this wing was used for storing lumber; Holmes found the wood had been pushed to one side, revealing a metal ring in one of the floor stones with Brunton's muffler tied to it.
-With help from Musgrave and a policeman, Holmes raised the heavy stone to reveal a deep hole in the floor.
+Like Brunton, Holmes realises that the seemingly meaningless ritual was likely instructions to a valuable object's hiding place.
+Ascertaining the height of the biggest oak tree on the property, and the location of a former giant elm tree, Holmes repeats Brunton's actions, which lead into an abandoned wing of the house.
+The cellar under this wing is used for storing lumber; Holmes finds the wood pushed to one side, revealing a metal ring in one of the floor stones with Brunton's muffler tied to it.
+With help from Musgrave and a policeman, Holmes raises the heavy stone to reveal a deep hole in the floor.
 Below is Brunton's asphyxiated body lying across an ancient wooden chest.
-A few coins from the King Charles I era were scattered inside the hole.
+A few coins from the Charles I era are scattered inside the hole.